 Generally, no. Our flexible pricing model and sliding-scale tuition helps ensure that all Tech Learning Collective courses are affordable.
 If you need financial assistance, please voice your concerns during your enrollment process.
 More often than not, your tuition can be reduced based on your needs, but we still ask that you pay tuition in full before the start of your course’s first class.

-If you still cannot afford to enroll in one of our courses, you may be able to attend our occasional donation-based, or satellite workshops.
+If you still cannot afford to enroll in one of our courses, you may find our free online and self-paced learning labs useful, and you may also be able to attend our occasional donation-based or satellite workshops.
 Subscribe to our events calendar to make sure you don’t miss the opportunity!

 How can I stay in touch with my classmates and meet more alumns after my course?